api7/lua-resty-etcd/api_v3.md

     it will autofill by fetching etcd version if this option empty.
   - `ssl_verify`: boolean - whether to verify the etcd certificate when originating TLS connection with etcd (if you want to communicate to etcd with TLS connection, use `https` scheme in your `http_host`), default is `true.

-The client methods returns either a `etcd` object or an `error string`.
+The client method returns either a `etcd` object or an `error string`.

 ```lua
 local cli, err = require("resty.etcd").new({protocol = "v3"})
 ```

-Please refer the **etcd API documentaion** at - https://github.com/coreos/etcd for more details.
+Please refer to the **etcd API documentaion** at - https://github.com/coreos/etcd for more details.

 [Back to TOP](#api-v3)